iotaledger/goshimmer/docs/protocol_specification/advanced_outputs.md

 - `delegationTimelock`.

-When an alias is delegated, the state controller cannot modify token balances, and the governor can destroy the output with an balance.
+When an alias is delegated, the state controller cannot modify token balances, and the governor can destroy the output with any balance.
 However, when delegation time lock is present, the governor is not allowed to unlock the output until the delegation time expires.

 ### Non-Fungible Tokens